CIB/Aleta/README.md

 - **Modular Design**: Functions and modules can reference each other without full path specifications
 - **Task Management**: Built-in support for task decomposition and execution tracking
 - **Extensibility**: Ability to define custom types, recipes, and operations
-- **Self-reinforcment**: As LLeta's capabilities to solve programming tasks improve, it can also apply those improvements to its own codebase
+- **Self-reinforcment**: As Aleta's capabilities to solve programming tasks improve, it can also apply those improvements to its own codebase

 ## Core Concepts